zlatozar/TigerLanguage/FrontEnd/Notes.md

   to do that (also for readability):

 ```
-instrChunk [ ...
+blockCode [ ...
              LABEL f;
                MOVE(TEMP r, CONST 0);
              LABEL t]
 ```

-Tip: Read it as assembler code.
+### Intermediate Representation (IR)

 - `JUMP (exp, [labels])` calculate the address(or literal `NAME(l)`) for jump as evaluating the _exp_.
    Then match it to the list of given labels.
 By the way most used case is `JUMP(NAME (l), [l])`.

-- `LABEL` - is like a label definition in assembly language.
-The value `NAME(h)` may be the target of jumps, calls, etc.
+- `LABEL(n)` - is like a label definition in assembly language.
+Define the constant value of name `n` to be the current machine code address.
 Execution jumps to that label and start executing the code that _follows_.
+   Look at `NAME(label)` as a _reference_ to the given label.
 See previous example.

 - `MOVE` is used to **store** results.
 That's way it has two forms:
    * `MOVE(TEMP r, exp)` evaluates the expression and store the result in _register r_.